+IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
 (Core)

-IV.C.1.a)

-Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+IV.C.1.a) Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
 (Core)

-IV.C.1.b)

-Clinical experiences should be structured to facilitate learning in a manner that allows the fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.
+IV.C.1.b) Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
 (Core)